skx/cpmulator/README.md

 * Microsoft BASIC
 * Wordstar

 The biggest caveat is that I've not implemented any notion of disk-based access.
-This means that, for example, opening, reading/writing, and closing files is absolutely fine, but any API call that refers to tracks, sectors, or disks will fail.
+This means that, for example, opening, reading/writing, and closing files is absolutely fine, but any API call that refers to tracks, sectors, or disks will fail (with an "unimplemented syscall" error).

-A companion repository contains a collection of vintage CP/M software you can use with this, or any other, emulator:
+A companion repository contains a collection of vintage CP/M software you can use with this, or any other, CP/M emulator:

 * [https://github.com/skx/cpm-dist](https://github.com/skx/cpm-dist)